0xf104a/procedural-brainfuck/README.md

 ## ToDo
 * Implement security
-* Implement server mode which will allow to put a sequenc of files to execute
+* Implement server mode which will allow to put a sequence of files to run